grawk/cinerest/README.md

 ### GET /api/theaters

-Get a list of theaters within radius of a lat/long, theaters associated with a calculated travel duration
+Get a list of theaters within radius of a lat/long, theaters associated with a calculated travel duration.

+Each theater object has its unique_id mapping back to its Google Maps location.

 #### query parameters